egeyesss/csp-generator/README.md

 17. The green house is paired with the tea drinker.
 ```

+I am aware that the language here does not sound natural and it will be fixed soon.
+"The Chesterfields smoker is paired with the red house." --> "The Chesterfields smoker lives in the red house."

 Note that "zebra" never appears in the clues — the answer falls out by elimination over the four named pets.
 That's the original Einstein flavor.

 The CLI also supports interactive review: